Q. Do you do CBT training or Direct Access training?

 A. Yes.
 As I am also a DVSA Enhanced Rider Scheme Trainer you'll get that certificate.
-I add the assessment / certificate to three or more day courses because as a government body the DVSA have got most insurers to give a discount for it.
+I add the assessment / certificate to the course because as a government body the DVSA have got most insurers to give a discount for it.

-Q. I would love to give some of my time as a blood biker to give something back to the community, will your certificate enable me to do this?
+Q. I would love to give some of my time as a blood biker to give something back to the community, will your course enable me to do this?

 Q. I want to book a three day course but can't get the days off work, can my course include a weekend?